rkerssies/mvc2022/README.md

   * Swithing between layouts is possible on a custom schedule
   * External CSS and JS scripts via CDN are configurable in config-files
   * Showing a message in a show-hide animated bar at the top of the screen
+  * Pagination with chained query on Models and buttons by paginatorService

 * Some build-in feautures;
   * Login-form